adithaha/jboss-fuse-workshop/amq/lab1-bulk-async.md

 10. Redeploy into openshift

-Deploy using built jar from local client
+Deploy using built jar from local client (SKIP THIS!)
 Source code: local
 Build: local
 ```